depsterr/depsterr.com/src/about.md

 I'm a person.
 In my spare time I (among other things) enjoy learning about the inner workings of things, writing code and fiddling with my config files.
 At the moment I exclusively use Unix based operating systems, my favourite programming language is C and my text editor of choice is vim.

 I also like listening to music, and if you wish you can view my bandcamp collection [here](https://bandcamp.com/deppy).
+[I also have a little neat collage of some of my favourite artists and albums](/res/music.jpg).

 ## What's this site for?